peterldowns/djoauth2/README.rst

 and then make an API request.
 This is adapted from our example project's ``client_demo.py`` script, which you can edit and run yourself.

-The first step is to grant our cleint authorization.
+The first step is to grant our client authorization.
 Open a browser and visit the following URL:

 .. code::